Cross of Ivan Mazepa

 The Cross of Ivan Mazepa (Хрест Івана Мазепи) is an award of the President of Ukraine.
 The Cross was instituted on March 26, 2009 by the President of Ukraine Viktor Yushchenko to honour citizens of Ukraine, foreign citizens or stateless persons for significant contribution to the revival of national, cultural, artistic, spiritual, architectural, military and historical heritage of Ukraine, for achievements in state, diplomatic, humanistic, scientific, educational and charitable activity.

 History of the award

-The Award of the President of Ukraine - the Cross of Ivan Mazepa was established by the Decree of the President of Ukraine V. Yushchenko on March 26, 2009.
+The Award of the President of Ukraine - the Cross of Ivan Mazepa was established by the Decree of the President of Ukraine Viktor Yushchenko on March 26, 2009.

 Provisions on distinction

 Citizens of Ukraine, foreigners and stateless persons can be awarded the Ivan Mazepa Cross.

 Ivan Mazepa was awarded the Cross by a decree of the President of Ukraine.

 Ivan Mazepa may be awarded the Cross posthumously.

 Ivan Mazepa will not be awarded the Cross again.

 Submissions for the awarding of the Cross of Ivan Mazepa and presentation of this award are made in accordance with the Procedure for submission for awarding and presentation of state awards of Ukraine, approved by the Decree of the President of Ukraine of February 19, 2003 N 138.

 The person awarded the Cross of Ivan Mazepa is awarded a badge and a certificate.